Abiogenesis: Nucleobases

 Other pathways for synthesizing bases from inorganic materials have been reported.
-Freezing temperatures are advantageous for the synthesis of purines, due to the concentrating effect for key precursors such as hydrogen cyanide.
-However, while adenine and guanine require freezing conditions for synthesis, cytosine and uracil may require boiling temperatures.
+Freezing temperatures assist the synthesis of purines, by concentrating key precursors such as HCN.
+However, while adenine and guanine require freezing conditions, cytosine and uracil may require boiling temperatures.
 Seven amino acids and eleven types of nucleobases formed in ice when ammonia and cyanide were left in a freezer for 25 years.
-S-triazines (alternative nucleobases), pyrimidines including cytosine and uracil, and adenine can be synthesized by subjecting a urea solution to freeze-thaw cycles under a reductive atmosphere, with spark discharges as an energy source.
-The explanation given for the unusual speed of these reactions at such a low temperature is eutectic freezing, which crowds impurities in microscopic pockets of liquid within the ice, causing the molecules to collide more often.
+S-triazines (alternative nucleobases), pyrimidines including cytosine and uracil, and adenine can be synthesized by subjecting a urea solution to freeze-thaw cycles under a reductive atmosphere with spark discharges.
+The unusual speed of these low-temperature reactions is due to eutectic freezing, which crowds impurities in microscopic pockets of liquid within the ice.

-Producing suitable vesicles

-The lipid world theory postulates that the first self-replicating object was lipid-like.
-Phospholipids form lipid bilayers in water while under agitation—the same structure as in cell membranes.
-These molecules were not present on early Earth, but other amphiphilic long-chain molecules also form membranes.
-These bodies may expand by insertion of additional lipids, and may spontaneously split into two offspring of similar size and composition.
-The main idea is that the molecular composition of the lipid bodies is a preliminary to information storage, and that evolution led to the appearance of polymers like RNA that store information.
-Studies on vesicles from amphiphiles that might have existed in the prebiotic world have so far been limited to systems of one or two types of amphiphiles.

-A lipid bilayer membrane could be composed of a huge number of combinations of arrangements of amphiphiles.
-The best of these would have favored the constitution of a hypercycle, actually a positive feedback composed of two mutual catalysts represented by a membrane site and a specific compound trapped in the vesicle.
-Such site/compound pairs are transmissible to the daughter vesicles leading to the emergence of distinct lineages of vesicles, which would have allowed natural selection.
+Peptides

+Prebiotic peptide synthesis could have occurred by several routes.
+Some center on high temperature/concentration conditions in which condensation becomes energetically favorable, while others use plausible prebiotic condensing agents.

+Experimental evidence for the formation of peptides in uniquely concentrated environments is bolstered by work suggesting that wet-dry cycles and the presence of specific salts can greatly increase spontaneous condensation of glycine into poly-glycine chains.
+Other work suggests that while mineral surfaces, such as those of pyrite, calcite, and rutile catalyze peptide condensation, they also catalyze their hydrolysis.
+The authors suggest that additional chemical activation or coupling would be necessary to produce peptides at sufficient concentrations.
+Thus, mineral surface catalysis, while important, is not sufficient alone for peptide synthesis.

+Many prebiotically plausible condensing/activating agents have been identified, including the following: cyanamide, dicyanamide, dicyandiamide, diaminomaleonitrile, urea, trimetaphosphate, NaCl, CuCl2, (Ni,Fe)S, CO, carbonyl sulfide (COS), carbon disulfide (CS2), SO2, and diammonium phosphate (DAP).

+A 2024 experiment used a sapphire substrate with a web of thin cracks under a heat flow, mimicking deep-ocean vents, to concentrate prebiotically-relevant building blocks from a dilute mixture by up to three orders of magnitude.
+This could help to create biopolymers such as peptides.
+A similar role has been suggested for clays.

+The prebiotic synthesis of peptides from simpler molecules such as CO, NH3 and C, skipping the step of amino acid formation, is also very efficient.